 Luck - there’s a reason why we say “Good luck on your __”.
 A good luck can make up for all the deficiencies in the investment; a bad luck can cause loss in what otherwise is a good business.

-* By return, I am talking about the final result of what is attempted.
-For lack of a clearer term, I am calling it ‘holistic return’, i.e. the whether or not you passed that test you’re studying for, or how much life satisfaction working for 20 years in corporate finance brings.
-This is in contrast with ‘relative return’, i.e. a 1% return in a day is relatively higher than a 20% return in a year, but as a whole, the 20% return is better.
+* By return, I am talking about the final and comprehensive result of what is attempted, monetary or otherwise; i.e. the total return.
+This is in contrast with ‘relative return’, i.e. a 1% return in a day is relatively higher than a 20% return in a year, but as a whole (in terms of total return) the 20% return is better.

 Finally, you may as well skip this article go watch The Big Short to see the formula in action.